Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Insight #5

-The fragmented vendor landscape is not a problem to solve — it is a reality to navigate.
+The fragmented vendor landscape is not a problem to solve.
+It is a reality to navigate.
 The smartest buyers we see on our platform use a hub-and-spoke model: one primary platform for their dominant compliance model, plus specialist partners for others.

-**1. Start with your compliance model map.** Before engaging any vendor, classify every country in your footprint by compliance model.
+Start with your compliance model map.
+Before engaging any vendor, classify every country in your footprint by compliance model.
 If you operate across three or more models, accept upfront that no single vendor will be your sole provider.

-**2. Choose a primary platform for your dominant model.** If 70% of your invoice volume flows through PEPPOL-based European markets, your primary vendor should be strong in decentralised exchange.
+Then choose a primary platform for your dominant model.
+If 70% of your invoice volume flows through PEPPOL-based European markets, your primary vendor should be strong in decentralised exchange.
 If your largest compliance risk is in Latin America, prioritise clearance model expertise.
 The primary platform handles the majority of your volume; specialist partners handle the rest.

-**4. Use peer validation.** The most reliable signal about vendor capability comes from professionals who have implemented their solutions.
+Lean on peer validation.
+The most reliable signal about vendor capability comes from professionals who have implemented their solutions.
 Community discussions and vendor reviews surface implementation experiences that no vendor marketing will reveal.
 A vendor with strong peer endorsement across your target countries is a fundamentally safer bet than one with polished marketing and no verifiable references.

-**5. Plan for vendor transitions.** Countries change compliance models.
-The UK is moving from post-audit to decentralised.
+And plan for vendor transitions.
+Countries change compliance models.
+The UK is moving from post-audit to decentralised.[3]
 Germany is layering centralised requirements onto PEPPOL.
 Your vendor architecture should accommodate these transitions without requiring a complete replacement cycle.

 Key Stats